Seasonal Planning for UK Travel

 December is prone to gales, but this month is warmer than January and February.
 January is the coldest month, bringing high winds plus plenty of rain and snow.
 However, it typically has several crystal-clear sunny days, albeit often bitterly cold and frosty.
 February is similar to January, with February 7 the coldest day of the year on average.
 Still, the first snowdrops and other flowers (even crocuses and daffodils in warm years) emerge by month-end in more southerly regions.

 There are relatively few visitors, so you get to explore popular tourist sites without the crowds, and hotel prices are at their lowest.
-This is a good time for museums and other indoor activities and shopping at Christmas markets, but note that the Christmas holiday often extends into New Year, and many businesses and offices shut down for the entire period.
+This is a good time for museums and other indoor activities and shopping at Christmas markets, but note that the Christmas holiday often extends into the New Year, and many businesses and offices shut down for the entire period.
 The upland regions have a special appeal in winter when the mountains (and briefly the lowlands) are blanketed with snow, so don't let winter stop you from an active vacation if you fancy a brisk walk or bike ride along a footpath or coastal trail.
 You simply need to dress warmly in layers.

-The daytime average temperature hovers between 41.5°F (5°C) in December and 35.5°F (2°C) for February in London; between 42°F (6°C) in December and 38°F (3°C) for February in Belfast; and between 38.5°F (4°C) in December to 34°F (1°C) for February in Edinburgh.
+London's daytime average temperature hovers between 42°F (5°C) in December and 36°F (2°C) in February; between 42°F (6°C) in December and 38°F (3°C) in February in Belfast; and between 39°F (4°C) in December to 34°F (1°C) in February in Edinburgh.

-Events in winter
+Events in Winter

-Learn more
+Learn More

 The United Kingdom in December